LizardByte/GSMS/README.rst

 About
 -----

+.. attention:: This project is archived since NVIDIA GeForce Experience is now end-of-life.
+GSMS is not planning to support the new NVIDIA app.

 GSMS is a migration tool that allows users to import their custom apps and games from Nvidia GameStream to `Sunshine <https://github.com/LizardByte/Sunshine>`_.
 Note that Nvidia GameStream support has ended in February 2023, so users who relied on GameStream may want to consider migrating their library to Sunshine.
 This program updates the